 observed, that though the Bill was in his charge, it was virtually a Government measure.
 It would appear in the Orders next to the Oxford Bill, and though the Bills would be practically considered together, it would be open to the hon.
 Baronet the Member for Chelsea (Sir Charles Dilke) to move the Amendment of which he had given Notice.

 , in reference to what had fallen from his right hon.
 Friend, desired to say that the subject was one which ought to be dealt with by Her Majesty's Government, and practically the measure might be considered as one brought in by the Government on their responsibility.
 The Bill had been placed in the hands of a private Member who was practically acquainted with all details relating to the University; and therefore, considering the connection of his right hon.
 Friend with the University of Cambridge, the intimate knowledge he must possess from his connection with the University, and of everything regarding its welfare and usefulness for the country, as well as his high character and standing in the House, the House would agree with him (Mr. Cross) that it was a matter that should be brought in by one so competent to explain every detail connected with the subject as his right hon.
 Friend.
 It was the intention of the Government that this and the Oxford University Bill should be considered together, except when they had to consider the details.

 Motion agreed to.

-Bill to make further provision for Elementary Education, ordered to be brought in by Viscount Sandon, Mr. Chancellor of the Exchequer, and Mr. Secretary Cross.
+Bill to make further provision respecting the University of Cambridge and the Colleges therein, ordered to be brought in by Mr. SPENCER WALPOLE, Mr. Secretary CROSS, and Lord John Manners.